Generalization of generative model for neuronal ensemble inference method: Results and Discussion

-As can be observed in Fig \ref{fig:Result}A, \ref{fig:Result}B, and \ref{fig:Result}C, the ensemble structure is changed by the value of the transition parameter $\alpha$.
-For example, when focusing on neurons $i=1 \sim 30$ in ${\rm E}_1$ and ${\rm E}_2$, the coarse-grained large ensemble structure is obtained under small $\alpha$ as in Fig \ref{fig:Result}A, where the original two ensembles $E_1$ and $E_2$ are merged.
-In contrast, detailed ensemble structure is obtained under large $\alpha$ as in Fig \ref{fig:Result}C, where $E_1$ and $E_2$ are separated.
-Furthermore, in the proposed method we observe the groups of neurons in different original ensembles, for example the neurons in the ensemble pair ${\rm E}_3, {\rm E}_7$ or another pair ${\rm E}_4, {\rm E}_8$, are classified into the merged ensemble, although there is no structural connection between these original ensembles.
-The neurons in such ensemble pair have similar neuronal activity as in Fig \ref{fig:Act}, because the same electric current is provided as the input into the ensemble pair and the activity is not easily affected by the input due to the structure of connection between ensembles.
-In the proposed method, the inference of ensemble structure is based only on synchrony of neuronal activity.
-Thus, even if there is no structural connection, these neurons with similar activity are classified into the same ensemble as a consequence.
+By comparing A3, B3, C3, and D3 in Fig \ref{fig:ResultProp} under different and non-stationary input current as in 3 in Fig \ref{fig:EnsStrAndInput}, the resulting functional ensembles are changed by the value of the transition parameter $\alpha^{(t)}$.
+For example, when focusing on neurons $i=1 \sim 30$ in the structural ensembles ${\rm E}_1$ and ${\rm E}_2$, the coarse-grained large functional ensemble is obtained under small $\alpha^{(t)}$ as in A3 in Fig \ref{fig:ResultProp}, where the original two structural ensembles ${\rm E}_1$ and ${\rm E}_2$ are merged into one functional ensemble.
+In contrast, smaller functional ensembles are obtained under large $\alpha^{(t)}$ as in D3 in Fig \ref{fig:ResultProp}, where the structural ensembles ${\rm E}_1$ and ${\rm E}_2$ are separated.
+Furthermore, in our method, we observe that the neurons in different structural ensembles, for example the neurons in the structural ensemble pair $\{ {\rm E}_3, {\rm E}_7 \}$ or another pair $\{ {\rm E}_4, {\rm E}_8 \}$, are classified into the merged functional ensemble in all cases of $\alpha^{(t)}$, although there is no structural connection between ensembles in the pair.
+The neurons in such ensemble pair have similar neuronal activity as in A3 in Fig \ref{fig:Act}.
+This is because the same input current is provided into the ensemble pair as in 3 in Fig \ref{fig:EnsStrAndInput}.
+In our method, the inference of functional ensemble is based only on synchronization of activity.
+Thus, even if there is no structural connection, these neurons with similar activity are classified into the same functional ensemble as a consequence.

-On the other hand, when the method in previous study is applied to the activity data after binarization, only the course-grained ensemble structure can be found in Fig \ref{fig:Result}D. It is difficult to discriminate ensembles with similar activity by this method, because this method can only be used as hard clustering and does not have extra parameter to control hard/soft clustering like transition parameter in the proposed method.
+In contrast, when the method in BIM is applied to the activity data after binarization, only the course-grained functional ensembles can be found as in A3 in Fig \ref{fig:ResultPrev}.
+It is difficult to separate the original structural ensembles with similar activity by this method, because this method can only be used as hard clustering and does not have an extra parameter to control hard/soft clustering like the transition parameter in our proposed method.